 Ozette InformationFacilities: Ozette Ranger Station (not typically staffed), picnic area.
 Year round entrance fee.

 Camping: Open year round, but may be primitive with no water and pit toilet only in winter.
 15 sites, accessible restroom nearby.
 No RV hookups.

-Backcountry: Reservations are required for backpacking along the Ozette Coast from May through September.
-Our Wilderness Information Center in Port Angeles has more information about permits and reservations at www.nps.gov/olym.
-Animal-resistant food containers are required for storing food.
+Backpacking: A permit is required for overnight backpacking along the Ozette Coast.
+The park's Wilderness Information Center in Port Angeles has more information about permits and reservations; also, check online HERE.
+Animal-resistant food containers are required for storing food and are available in Port Angeles.
 Raccoons can get into other types of containers!
 Fires are not permitted between Wedding Rocks and Yellow Banks, including Sandpoint.

-Supplies: A small store just outside the park boundary has additional camping, basic supplies and rents food storage buckets.
+Supplies: A small store just outside the park boundary has additional camping and basic supplies.